A Simple Guide to Contingent Offer of Employment

 • Paid-time offs

-• Team trip allocations, etc.
+• Team trip allocations

 Remember to mention that compensation (and benefits) might be subjected to modification and is at your company’s discretion.